ouspg/CompSec/README.md

 ***This is deadline of final coursework as well.*

-***NOTE:***  Week 5 and 6 are be mixed, because there are limited amount of devices which are required for ChipWhisperer lab.
+***NOTE:***  Week 5 and 6 have been mixed, because there are limited amount of devices which are required for ChipWhisperer lab.

 ## Instructions